Woodcroft College: House system

 Upon commencement at Woodcroft College, each student is assigned to one of the four houses with all other members of a family being assigned to the same house.
-The House System acts as the focus for families, sport and student leadership.
+The House System acts as the focus for families, sport and student leadership in the three Sub-Schools.
 In the Junior School, the houses support sporting, cultural and co-curricular activities and its students compete within their classes and year levels earning points for their house in the annual Junior School Sports Day situated on campus.
-In the Middle and Senior Schools, the houses compete against each other in the annual Swimming Carnival and Athletics Carnival held off campus.
-Middle School students also compete in house activities during the term.
-The names of the four houses originated from famous influences and areas situated near or around the College.
+In the Middle and Senior Schools, the houses compete against each other in the annual Interhouse Swimming Carnival located at the South Australia Aquatic and Leisure Centre since 2012, and Interhouse Athletics Carnival located at SA Athletics Stadium.
+Middle School students also compete in house activities once every term - where students are split into several groups within their year level with each group consisting of students from the four houses - to earn further points for their house.
+The names of the four houses originated from famous influences and areas situated near or around the college.

-Facilities

-Woodcroft College offers a variety of facilities, all set in landscaped grounds with modern buildings and playing fields.
-Campus facilities include: